 These laws come from the Clean Neighbourhoods and Environment Act 2005, and give Councils the power to make orders regarding dogs in their area.

 They are called dog control orders (DCO’s).
-The power to make such an order is contained in Section 55(1) of the Act, and it enables them to be made by primary or secondary authorities ie. not just district councils (primary) but also by parish councils (secondary).
+The power to make such an order was contained in Section 55(1) of the Act, and it enabled them to be made by primary or secondary authorities ie. not just district councils (primary) but also by parish councils (secondary).

 Five offences may be prescribed in a DCO:-

 - not keeping a dog on a lead (the length can be specified)

 - not putting and keeping a dog on a lead when directed to do so by an authorised officer (again, the length can be specified)

 - permitting a dog to enter land from which dogs are excluded